YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If there is a history of raised scars, I compare the case with the same caution I use when discussing hair transplant surgery and keloid scar risk.
 A patient who forms thick scars may not be helped by simply adding another surgical step too quickly.

-I cannot give one honest graft number without examining the scar.
+I cannot give one reliable graft number without examining the scar.
 The number depends on the length of the scar, its width, the contrast between the scar and the surrounding scalp, hair caliber, hair color, skin color, and how short the patient wants to cut the hair.

 Should SMP, scar revision, or grafting come first?